shawndfl/EarthQuest/README.md

 Add an edit feature that shows an edit icon in the top right corner of the tile your mouse is over.
 When clicked a pop up will allow you to edit the tile's type.

 Set world properties that allow user to set grid size and level count.
-The user also needs to be able to see the world name and edit it.
+Add a human readable name to the worlds.
+A UUID will be used as a world id.

 Allow the user to create a new world from a `portal` type.
+They can also need a button for warping to worlds.

+Generate random levels by selecting some hard coded algorithms from a list and setting some properties limited number of properties, like seed and max enemies, trees, etc.